© Eric R. Pianka

 Burning of fossil fuels has released large amounts of carbon dioxide levels into Earth's atmosphere.
 By reflecting heat back to the planet that would otherwise radiate out into space, greenhouse gases such as CO2 and methane have warmed the Earth's land surface and oceans (see global warming).

 Until the advent of agriculture about 10,000 years ago, humans were hunter gatherers -- many fewer of us existed.
-Agriculture allowed humans to increase in population density, ultimately leading to the present day overpopulation crisis.
-We could never have reached 6.8+ billion without fossil fuels.
+Agriculture allowed massive increases in human population density, ultimately leading to the present day overpopulation crisis.
+We could never have reached 7+ billion without fossil fuels.
 Basically, humans exploited these one-time fossil energy reserves to demolish many of Earth's natural ecosystems and turn them into arable land and crops to feed increasing numbers of people.
 We replaced the tall grass prairies of North America with fields of corn and wheat and turned bison herds into cattle, ultimately into masses of humanity.

 The ancient deep black topsoils of the prairies made America a 'bread basket' for the world, allowing us to export grains to less fortunate peoples in other parts of the world without access to such amenable climates and rich soils.
 Sustained agriculture depletes the nutrient pools of soils -- in order to maintain production, soils must be fertilized with nitrogen and phosphorus and other minerals.
 Animal wastes such as bat and bird guano were used as fertilizers until they began to be depleted.
 Then, just as such natural fertilizers were running out, the Haber-Bosch process was discovered, which uses energy from burning natural gas to fix atmospheric nitrogen, essentially turning air into fertilizer.
 Without this technological breakthrough, human populations would have become limited by food supplies long ago and at much lower population densities.
 Technology lures us out on to thin ice, and we now face population overshoot.
 Our enormous population, now well above the level Earth can support, must soon crash, accompanied by famines and massive human misery.